What is Dementia?

 • Learning and memory, which includes recall of recent and more remote events as well as of how to do things.

-• Executive function refers to skills, for example, which enable people to plan, organize, remember things, prioritize, or pay attention to tasks.
+• Executive function refers to skills, for example, that enable people to plan, organize, remember things, prioritize, or pay attention to tasks.

 • Language includes both expression and understanding in spoken and written forms.